 Roasting: Well this step is not very relevant here as raw cacao should of course never be roasted.
 Traditionally cacao is roasted however to clean and remove husks more easily.
+It is also an important step for flavor development.
 Research found that short roasting actually increases or activates different active compounds.
 It is also and important step for taste development in chocolate making and different roasting profiles can bring out different flavors.
 Sadly industry standards are high temperature and long roasting time which destroy many beautiful things of the cacao.

 Winnowing: In this step the husks are separated from the beans.
 The husks are removed for different reasons, but an important one is to clean the beans, especially with raw cacao.
 The warm humid climate, fermentation, etc create very patogen-friendly environments.
 Possible mycotoxins are mostly found in the husks.
 This is why you want to work as clean as possible with cacao (which is definitely not the standard situation!).

 Grinding: After the husks are removed the beans/nibs are ground into a fluid paste, similar to molten chocolate.
 There are different grinding set-ups and they all include friction that increases the heat.
 To keep below the 42°C, machines have to be adapted or slowed down.
 Often a missed step in the process, easily reaching up to temperatures of 60-80°C.

 Long story short